1. Overview

 -

-Widget name is only exist when it’s belong screen is loaded.
+Widget names are only valid when their corresponding screen is loaded.

-You may create multiple screens in one project. like following example.
+You can create multiple screens in a single project.
+For example:

 ---|---|